We work with some of the UK’s leading insurers:

 The answer is yes, as both conditions are classed as IBD, Colitis will have a similar effect on life insurance as Crohn’s Disease.

-Securing life insurance with IBD doesn’t have to be difficult, why not use the services of Reassured to find the right insurer for you?
+You may still be able to secure life insurance with IBD, so why not use the services of Reassured to find the right insurer for you?

 Simply get in touch for your fee-free quotes.